reactjs/react.dev/beta/src/pages/learn/extracting-state-logic-into-a-reducer.md

 <Solution>

-There are a couple of ways you could do in the "Send" button event handler.
+There are a couple of ways you could do it in the "Send" button event handler.
 One approach is to show an alert and then dispatch an `edited_message` action with an empty `message`:

 <Sandpack>